Simon Egerton

-Simon Roger Egerton (born 9 January 1985) is an English field hockey player.
+Simon Roger Egerton (born 9 January 1985) is an English former field hockey player.

+Biography

 Egerton was born in Bury, England.
-He was a member of the England Indoor and Outdoor squad from 2008–2013.

-The Midfield / Forward scored on both his indoor and outdoor debuts against Scotland (Paisley) and Germany (Nuremberg) respectively.
+He was a member of the England indoor and outdoor squad from 2008 to 2013.
+He played as a midfield / forward and scored on both his indoor and outdoor debuts against Scotland (Paisley) and Germany (Nuremberg) respectively.

-Egerton played at HC Rotterdam and played until 2015 at Bowdon Hockey Club having previously played for Beeston Hockey Club and in 2013 HGC in the Dutch Hoofdklasse League.
+Egerton began his club career with Bowdon Hockey Club, where he spent over a decade with the club.

+Egerton later played for Beeston Hockey Club, where he was part of the Beeston team which won the England Premier Division during the 2012–13 England Hockey League season, finishing top goalscorer in the competition.
+Also while at Beeston, he represented England at the 2012 Men's Hockey Champions Trophy in Melbourne, Australia.
+In 2013, he was teaching physical education at King's School, Chester.

+He also played in the Dutch Hoofdklasse League for HGC and HC Rotterdam.
 At HGC he finished second top goalscorer with 25 goals.
-Egerton was part of the Beeston Hockey Team which won the England Premier Division 2012/13, finishing top goalscorer in the competition.

 Egerton had two spells in the New Zealand National Hockey League, winning the competition on both occasions.
 Central Districts in 2011 and Auckland 2013.
 Before that Egerton played for Blau Weiss Berlin, he was the top goalscorer in the competition with 28 goals, helping them secure Bundesliga 1. status.